irfathopi/creative-client/README.md

 # Creative agency
-**Details: Where someone can books it sector projects like web design, graphics design.**
+** Where someone can books IT sector projects like web design, graphics design.**